Skip to content Skip to sidebar

 Copying or moving your site affects your WPML site key, automatic translation, and Advanced Translation Editor features.

-To set up WPML and be able to use automatic translation on your new site, follow two essential steps:
+To set up WPML correctly on your new site, follow two essential steps:

 1. Complete WPML’s migration wizard.
 WPML automatically detects changes to your site’s URL and shows you a migration wizard on your new site’s dashboard.